Sofia-Gonzalez-Matatoros/R-Programming-assignment/README.md

 ![Plots_multiple](https://user-images.githubusercontent.com/97886286/150673370-9aeefe72-6884-4705-bdd1-2cb0f71c010d.jpeg)

 It is observed that when adjusting for W the standard deviation increases 0.11 units, while the mean hardly differs.
-Therefore, in this case adjusting for the covariate W is a bad idea, because it renders X and Y independent, affecting the analysis.
+Therefore, in this case adjusting for the covariate W is a bad idea, because it would render

 ## 3.1.
 Example with simple regression